fruchtzwerg/portfolio/apps/slides/pages/2-http/http/idempotent.md

 <br>

 <Quote>
-  Consequitive <span class="text-sky-400">idempotent</span> operations on a resource have the same effect as a single operation.
+  Consecutive <span class="text-sky-400">idempotent</span> operations on a resource have the same effect as a single operation.
 </Quote>

 <br>